Upcoming Events

 Thomistic Reading Group

-Our Thomistic Reading Group will meet on Thursday, February 5, at 7 PM in the Parlors at St. Vincent’s (entrance is in the red building next to the church).
-Aquinas' commentary on the Our Father will be discussed.
+Our Thomistic Reading Group will meet on Thursday, February 19, at 7 PM in the Parlors at St. Vincent’s.
+Question 48: The Efficiency of Christ's Passion, parts 1, 2, and 3, will be discussed.

 Contact Gregory McNiff for more info: gregorymcniff@gmail.com.